Fazil (director)

-Abdul Hameed Muhammed Fazil (born 4 February 1949), known mononymously as Fazil, is an Indian film director, film producer, screenwriter and actor who works in Malayalam cinema, in addition to directing a handful of Tamil films.
+Abdul Hameed Muhammed Fazil (born 4 February 1949) is an Indian film director, film producer, screenwriter and actor who works in Malayalam cinema, in addition to directing a handful of Tamil films, few of which are remake of his own directional Malayalam films.
 He made his directorial debut with the 1980 film Manjil Virinja Pookkal.

 His popular films include Ente Mamattikkuttiyammakku (1983), Nokkethadhoorathu Kannum Nattu (1984), Poovinu Puthiya Poonthennal (1986), Manivathoorile Aayiram Sivarathrikal (1987), Ente Sooryaputhrikku (1991), Pappayude Swantham Appoos (1992), Manichitrathazhu (1993), Harikrishnans (1998).

 His 1993 film Manichitrathazhu won the National Film Award for Best Popular Film Providing Wholesome Entertainment.
 He won the Best Director award at the 13th Kerala State Film Awards for his 1984 film Ente Mamattukkuttiyammakku.

 Early life

 His father wanted him to be a doctor, but in school and college, extracurricular activities dominated his time.
 He wrote plays and staged them with his friends; Nedumudi Venu was his college mate while he was in S.D.
 College, Alappuzha, and this group was perhaps the first mimicry team that entertained crowds.
 "I used to mimic stars like Sathyan, Prem Nazir, Sivaji Ganesan and Govindankutty."
 He completed his graduate and post-graduate degrees in economics from the department of economics at S.D.
 College in Alappuzha.